-- for confirmation as to whether the Setting processes personal data about him or her and, if so - for access to that personal data - and/or certain other supplementary information
+- for confirmation as to whether the Setting process personal data about him or her and, if so - for access to that personal data - and/or certain other supplementary information

-A valid SAR can be both in writing (by letter or email) or verbally (e.g. during a telephone conversation).
-The request may refer to the GDPR and/or to 'data protection' and/or to 'personal data' but does not need to do so in order to be a valid request.
-For example, a letter which states 'please provide me with a copy of information that the Setting holds about me' will be a data subject access request and should be treated as such.
+A valid SAR can be both in writing (by letter, email, WhatsApp text) or verbally (e.g. during a telephone conversation).
+The request may refer to the UK GDPR and/or to 'data protection' and/or to 'personal data' but does not need to do so in order to be a valid request.
+For example, a letter which states 'please provide me with a copy of information that the Setting hold about me' will be a data subject access request and should be treated as such.